-Stockholm resident, Carina Ahlqvist climbed her first mountain, Mount Kenya Point Lenana 5985 meters, 20 years of age.
-Today, she has been to four 8000 meters mountain expeditions in the Himalayas.
-She has collaborated with NASA, as well leading universities in the US and in Europe, collecting snow samples from the face of the mountain to contribute to research in climate change.
+Stockholm resident Carina Ahlqvist is one of the most experienced female 8000 m mountain climbers in Sweden.
+She climbed her first mountain, Mount Kenya Point Lenana 5985 meters, 20 years of age.
+Today, she has been to five 8000 meters mountain climate expeditions in the Himalayas.
+She is dedicated to amplify the voice of the planet and raise awareness of climate change based on scientific facts.
+Carina collaborates with NASA, the European Space Agency (ESA), universities in US and Europe, the Adventurers and Scientists for Conservation collecting samples from the face of the mountain to contribute to research in climate change.
 What started out as an exciting idea in 1987, has become the focus of her life.

 Nepal Mount Manaslu 8 163 m, ascent to 8150 m foresummit

 US visiting over 20 National Parks in Arizona, California, Idaho, Nevada, Wyoming, Utah and Colorado

 China Tibet Mount Shishapangma 8 027 m, ascent to 6 300 m where the expedition was canceled due to crevasses